HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 4. Curriculum info

-- This user story is developed on branch `curriculum-info-program`.
+- This user story is developed on branch `program-curriculum-info`.
 - This branch is merged to `master` branch after completion.

 > As a user I need 2 buttons and horrizontally align with eachother at left side